 Some subjects and research fields have their own internationally recognised or recommended metadata schemes:

-It may be that there is no perfect solution for any issues that arise.
-It is important in such cases to balance the communities, people, or regions that the data is gather from, with the communities, people, or regions that will use the data.
+There might not always be a perfect solution when issues arise.
+In these situations, it is important to find a balance between the communities, people, or regions the data comes from - and those who will use it.
 If in any doubt at all, contact the university's Ethics Committees.

 Research Ethics applications, and data management plans, are not static.
 They can be amended and adapted.
 But for Ethics applications, you will need to submit a supplementary application for ethical approval.